Cyprus rescue package may equal half its economy

 Two euro zone officials said that a package of up to 10 billion euros was being considered.

-But one euro zone official said: "The exact number has not been decided yet.
-It was to be 6 billion for the state financing and 2 billion for the banks but that is optimistic - it is more likely to be seven and three - up to 10 billion euros in total."
+"The exact number has not been decided yet.
+It was to be 6 billion for the state financing and 2 billion for the banks but that is optimistic - it is more likely to be seven and three - up to 10 billion euros in total," one euro zone official said.

 A second official confirmed the amount was likely to be up to 10 billion euros.